Table of Contents for this Episode

 I got a report from Patreon that shows that 75 new people signed up to support the show in 2017, my thanks to Patrons, I am looking forward to the day when this is enough of an income that it can become my full-time job.
 I can only do it with your help!

-Alright, thank you for listening, happy trip planning, don’t be a stranger, talk back via the voice mail that number is 1-801-806-1015 and it’s a US number, or email firstname.lastname@example.org, or social media Join Us in France on Facebook or Addicted to France on Instagram.
+Alright, thank you for listening, happy trip planning, don’t be a stranger, talk back via email to email@example.com, or social media Join Us in France on Facebook or Addicted to France on Instagram.
 Have a great time in France and I’ll talk to you next week!